EVs in California in 2026: What Changed, What Still Makes Sense, and How to Decide

 Is it a good time to buy an EV in California in 2026?

 For buyers who have access to overnight Level 2 charging at their residence and whose driving patterns fit the ownership model, yes.
-Manufacturer incentives on new EVs are real, particularly from Hyundai, Kia, and BMW.
-The value case on used EVs, especially models like the BMW iX and Audi e-tron, is also compelling given how significantly they have depreciated from original transaction prices.
+Manufacturer incentives on new EVs are real in mid-2026, particularly from Hyundai, Kia, and BMW, and are structured as purchase incentives rather than lease incentives.
+The value case on used EVs, especially the BMW iX and Audi e-tron, is also compelling given how significantly both models have depreciated from their original transaction prices.
 Without home charging access, the financial and practical case weakens considerably regardless of what the incentives look like.

 Does California still offer EV incentives in 2026?

-The California Clean Vehicle Rebate Project (CVRP) closed permanently on November 8, 2023, per the California Air Resources Board.
+The California Clean Vehicle Rebate Project closed permanently to new applications on November 8, 2023, per the California Air Resources Board.
 No comparable broad-eligibility statewide rebate has replaced it.
 Income-qualified households may access Clean Cars 4 All or the Driving Clean Assistance Program.
-The federal $7,500 tax credit has also narrowed in eligibility and no longer flows through lease structures the way it did.
-Manufacturer incentives, which operate independently of government programs, remain active on a number of models and are currently the primary source of new EV purchase value in California.
+The federal $7,500 tax credit has also narrowed in eligibility and no longer flows through lease structures the way it did in 2022 and 2023.
+Manufacturer incentives, which operate independently of government programs, remain the primary source of new EV purchase value in California and vary by brand and model on a monthly basis.

 What are the best used EVs to buy in California right now?

-The BMW iX and Audi e-tron represent strong value on the used market in 2026.
-Both depreciated significantly from original transaction prices and both carry the 8-year, 100,000-mile battery warranty that covers the primary financial risk in EV ownership.
-Home charging access is a prerequisite for either to make practical sense.
-Fast-charging history is the key due diligence variable: have a battery health check performed as part of any used EV evaluation.
+The BMW iX and Audi e-tron represent the clearest value case in the used EV market in mid-2026.
+Both depreciated significantly from their original transaction prices and both carry the 8-year, 100,000-mile battery warranty that covers the primary financial risk in EV ownership.
+Home charging access is a prerequisite for either to make practical and financial sense.
+Fast-charging history is the key due diligence variable: a battery charged primarily on DC fast chargers degrades faster than one charged on Level 2 at home.
+Any used EV evaluation should include a battery health check before purchase.

 Why are most California buyers still choosing hybrids over EVs?